ktorio/ktor-documentation/topics/server-responses.md

 ### Resource

-A single resource from the classpath, a list of locations where the JVM looks for user classes and resources, can be served with the [call.respondResource](https://api.ktor.io/ktor-server-core/io.ktor.server.response/respond-resource.html) method.
+You can serve a single resource from the <tooltip term="classpath">classpath</tooltip> with the [call.respondResource](https://api.ktor.io/ktor-server-core/io.ktor.server.response/respond-resource.html) method.
-This method accepts a path to the resource and sends a response constructed in the following way: the response body is read from the resource stream and the `Content-Type` header is computed based on the resource’s name extension.
+This method accepts the path to the resource and sends a response constructed in the following way: it reads the response body from the resource stream, and derives the `Content-Type` header from the file extension.

 The following example shows the method call in a route handler: